omerbb/Portfolio/readme.md

 **Pipeline.**

 1. **Text‑to‑Graph.** TF‑IDF on every disorder’s diagnostic criteria → cosine‑similarity edges above 0.20.
-The raw string vectors double as initial node features.&#x20;
+The raw string vectors double as initial node features. ;
-2. **Model stack.** Two **GCN** layers capture local homophily, a final **GAT** layer re‑weights edges with attention to highlight rare but informative links.&#x20;
+2. **Model stack.** Two **GCN** layers capture local homophily, a final **GAT** layer re‑weights edges with attention to highlight rare but informative links. ;
-3. **Self‑supervised training.** The network reconstructs its own TF‑IDF features (MSE loss) so no labels are needed, converging in < 500 epochs.&#x20;
+3. **Self‑supervised training.** The network reconstructs its own TF‑IDF features (MSE loss) so no labels are needed, converging in < 500 epochs. ;
-4. **Fully interactive plot.** Hover‑to‑thicken edges plus tooltip labels were wired via Matplotlib events for intuitive exploration of comorbid clusters.&#x20;
+4. **Fully interactive plot.** Hover‑to‑thicken edges plus tooltip labels were wired via Matplotlib events for intuitive exploration of comorbid clusters. ;

 **Outcome.** The embedding surfaced unexpected bridges (e.g. *Somatic Symptom Disorder* sitting between mood and anxiety clusters), sparking discussion with clinical friends and showcasing my ability to blend **NLP, GNNs and UX** for insight‑driven visuals.